wedesoft/hornetseye-doc/docs/Installation.md

 ### hornetseye-xorg

 **hornetseye-xorg** facilitates display of videos and images under X.Org.
-It requires the X.Org development headers.
+It requires the X.Org and Mesa development headers.
 You can install them as follows:

-    sudo aptitude install xserver-xorg-dev
+    sudo aptitude install xserver-xorg-dev libgl1-mesa-dev libglu1-mesa-dev

 To install this Ruby extension, use the following command: